Eli Broad

 Eli Broad (/broʊd/ BROHD-'; June 6, 1933 – April 30, 2021) was an American businessman and philanthropist.
 In June 2019, Forbes ranked him as the 233rd-wealthiest person in the world and the 78th-wealthiest in the United States, with an estimated net worth of $6.7 billion.
-He was known for his philanthropic commitment to public K–12 education, scientific and medical research, and the visual and performing arts.
+He was known for his philanthropic commitment to transforming public K–12 education to a charter school model, scientific and medical research, and the visual and performing arts.

 Early life

 Broad was born on June 6, 1933, in the Bronx, New York City, the son of Rebecca (Jacobson) and Leo Broad, Lithuanian Jewish immigrants who met in New York.
 His father worked as a house painter, and his mother as a dressmaker.
 His family moved to Detroit, Michigan, when he was six years old.
 In Detroit, his father was a union organizer and owned five-and-dime stores.
 Broad attended Detroit Public Schools and graduated from Detroit Central High School in 1951.

 Broad attended Michigan State University, majoring in accounting with a minor in economics and graduating cum laude in 1954.
 Among the jobs Broad held in college were selling women's shoes, selling garbage disposals door-to-door, and working as a drill press operator at Packard Motor, where he was a member of United Auto Workers.
 The same year, 21-year-old Broad married 18-year-old Edythe "Edye" Lawson.

 Broad became the youngest Michigan resident to attain the credentials of Certified Public Accountant (CPA), a record he held until 2010.
 Broad worked as an accountant for two years and taught night classes at the Detroit Institute of Technology as an assistant professor of accounting in 1956.
 Wanting to work on his own, he founded his own accounting firm and was offered office space by the husband of his wife's cousin, Donald Bruce Kaufman, in return for doing the books for Kaufman's small homebuilding and subcontracting business.